Shaping tomorrow: Youth stories of innovation and determination

 Group of youth discussing in the advocacy training from Najahna programme.

-Group of youth discussing the advocacy training from Najahna programme. © Plan International
+Discussion during advocacy training under the Najahna programme. © Plan International

 Turning passion into a profession